-Compass Diversified Holdings' 2020 Annual Meeting of Shareholders (the "Annual Meeting") will be held on Wednesday, May 27, 2020 at 12:00 p.m., Eastern Time.
-In light of COVID-19 (Coronavirus), the Annual Meeting will be a completely virtual meeting, which will be conducted via live audio webcast.
-You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting via a live audio webcast by visiting www.virtualshareholdermeeting.com/CODI2020.
+Compass Diversified Holdings' 2021 Annual Meeting of Shareholders (the "Annual Meeting") will be held on Wednesday, May 26, 2021 at 12:00 p.m., Eastern Time.
+In light of the ongoing and evolving nature of COVID-19 (Coronavirus) and continuing public health concerns, the Annual Meeting will be a completely virtual meeting, which will be conducted via live audio webcast.
+You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting via a live audio webcast by visiting www.virtualshareholdermeeting.com/CODI2021.

 The Annual Meeting is being held for the following purposes:

-- to elect two directors to the Company's board of directors as Class II directors for a three-year term ending at the 2023 Annual Meeting of Shareholders; - to approve, on a non-binding and advisory basis, the resolution approving the compensation of our named executive officers as disclosed in the proxy statement; - to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for Compass Diversified Holdings and Compass Group Diversified Holdings LLC for the fiscal year ending December 31, 2020; and - to transact such other matters as may properly come before the meeting and any postponement(s) or adjournment(s) thereof.
+- 1 to elect three directors to the Company's board of directors as Class III directors for a three-year term ending at the 2024 Annual Meeting of Shareholders; - 2 to approve, on a non-binding and advisory basis, the resolution approving the compensation of our named executive officers as disclosed in the proxy statement; - 3 to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for Compass Diversified Holdings and Compass Group Diversified Holdings LLC for the fiscal year ending December 31, 2021; and - 4 to transact such other matters as may properly come before the meeting and any postponement(s) or adjournment(s) thereof.